Arteaga2k/problema3/app/Twig/doc/functions/dump.rst

         ));
         $twig->addExtension(new Twig_Extension_Debug());

-    Even when enabled, the ``dump`` function won't display anything if the ``debug`` option on the environment is not enabled (to avoid leaking debug information on a production server).
+    Even when enabled, the ''dump'' function won't display anything if the ''debug'' option on the environment is not enabled (to avoid leaking debug information on a production server).

-In an HTML context, wrap the output with a ``pre`` tag to make it easier to
+In an HTML context, wrap the output with a ''pre'' tag to make it easier to
 read:

 .. code-block:: jinja